Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/front-door/_index.md

 <br><br>

-### FD-12 - Disable health probes when there’s only one origin in an origin group
+### FD-12 - Disable health probes when there is only one origin in an origin group

 #### Importance: Low